Solstar: History

 The April 2018 test footage was featured in a short documentary, The Digital Nomad and the Scientist, detailing the first commercial WiFi service in space.
 The film was directed by Maclovia Martel and Kristina Korsholm with Michael Potter as the executive producer.
 The documentary was selected for the Independent Filmmakers Showcase (May 2019) in Los Angeles and got shortlisted to the Ekko Shortlist (Denmark, 2020).

-In April 2021, Solstar Space received an SBIR Phase 1 contract from the USAF's AFWERX to conduct feasibility studies with the Department of Defense (DoD) to show how its onboard satellite Critical Data Relay enables continuous connectivity and global communications for low-Earth orbit (LEO) spacecraft.

-In May 2022, Microsoft selected Solstar as a Microsoft for Startups Partner to construct the Space Wide Web for ongoing space-based communication.

-In July 2022, Northrop Grumman awarded Solstar a contract to supply Wi-Fi access for personnel and equipment in the NASA Lunar Gateway Habitation and Logistics Outpost (HALO) module.

-In October 2022, Solstar announced its Deke Space Communicator to offer a communications system to facilitate spacecraft end-of-life decommissioning.
-When installed aboard satellites before their initial launches, the device provides satellite operators with persistent communications with low earth orbit (LEO) assets, even when they are outside the reach of ground stations.

 Funding

 In June 2018, Solstar sought Securities and Exchange Commission's approval to raise investment capital through the crowdfunding platform Wefunder.
 The astronaut Charles D. Walker, who flew on three Space Shuttle flights, joined Solstar as an adviser.
 By November that year, the company had raised over US$200,000 through Wefunder and US$300,000 from other investors.
 The Wefunder round closed in January 2019 with US$331,460 raised from a total of 519 investors.

-In November 2021, Solstar launched a new authorized crowdfunding campaign on WeFunder.
-By March 2022, it raised about $2 million worth of outside capital through the platform.